Twisted Morava K-theory and connective covers of Lie groups: Computations in Morava K-theory and (variations on) its twists

 The indexing between the two columns in the table are related by $j \leftrightarrow 2^k$.
 One consequence to keep in mind for bookkeeping the indices of the generators is that $j$ starts from zero while $2^k$ starts from 1.
-In going from the first column to the second we have mod 2 reduction, from coefficients $\Z[t^{\pm 1}]$ to $\Z/2[v_1^{\pm 1}]$, where we also map $t \mapsto v_1$ in the process.
-As for the generators, the $\beta_j$'s are related by reduction of coefficients from the $b_k$'s, with an appropriate change of indexing as above.
-The free ring over $\Z$-polynomials becomes a ring with an ideal when mapped to a ring over $\Z/2$-polynomials. \end{example}
+In going from the first column to the second we have mod 2 reduction, from coefficients $\Z[t^{\pm 1}]$ to $\Z/2[v_1^{\pm 1}]$, where we also map $t \mapsto v_1$ in the process. \end{example}

-When analyzing connected covers of $\op{BO}$ in Section \ref{Sec-BO}, we will need several results of Kitchloo, Laures and Wilson \cite{KLW}\cite{KLW2} about Morava K-theory of spaces related to $\op{BO}$.
+When analyzing connective covers of $\op{BO}$ in Section \ref{Sec-BO}, we will need several results of Kitchloo, Laures and Wilson \cite{KLW}\cite{KLW2} about Morava K-theory of spaces related to $\op{BO}$.